Choosing the Right Smile: A Guide to Types of Dental Braces for Kids

 Pros:

-• Brackets can be more prone to staining.
+- Brackets are prone to staining.

 Lingual Braces